A product for permutation groups and topological groups: An uncountable set of compactly generated simple groups

+For the following theorem, note that the trivial subgroup of a permutation group of nontrivial degree is generated by point stabilisers, as is any non-regular primitive permutation group.

-\begin{theorem} There are uncountably many non-isomorphic groups that are totally disconnected, locally compact, compactly generated, simple and not discrete. \end{theorem}
+\begin{theorem} There are $2^{\aleph_0}$ (abstractly) non-isomorphic groups of the form $\Universal{Q}{\gpb}{}$, where $Q$ is a Tarski--Ol'shanski{\u\i} Monster permutation group and $\gpb$ is a finite permutation group of nontrivial degree that is generated by point stabilisers.
+Furthermore, each such group $\Universal{Q}{\gpb}{}$ under its permutation topology is totally disconnected, locally compact, compactly generated, simple and not discrete. \end{theorem}

-\begin{proof} Let $Q$ be a Taski-Ol'Shanski{\u\i} Monster, and let $S_3$ denote the symmetric group of $\stb := \{1, 2, 3\}$.
-Fix a nontrivial proper subgroup $H \leq Q$.
-The group $Q$ is simple and it acts faithfully and transitively on the coset space $\sta := (Q : H)$, so we think of $Q$ as being a subgroup of $\sym(\sta)$, and bestow upon it the permutation topology.
+\begin{proof} Let $Q \leq \sym(\sta)$ be a Tarski--Ol'shanski{\u\i} Monster permutation group and let $\gpb \leq \sym(\stb)$ be a finite permutation group of nontrivial degree $d$ that is generated by point stabilisers.
+We think of $Q$ as a topological group under its permutation topology.
+Note that $Q$ is transitive.
 Point stabilisers in $Q$ are finite, so $Q$ is totally disconnected and locally compact, with compact stabilisers.
 Moreover, $Q$ is finitely generated, so it is compactly generated.

-Let $T$ be the $(\aleph_0, 3)$-biregular tree, and bipartition the vertices of $T$ into sets $\Va$ and $\Vb$ in the usual way.
-The group $\Boxproduct{Q}{S_3}{}$ is a subgroup of $\sym(\Vb)$.
-Under the permutation topology, $\Boxproduct{Q}{S_3}{}$ is totally disconnected because its action is faithful.
-It is locally compact by Theorem~\ref{thm:TopoProperties}, it is compactly generated by Theorem~\ref{thm:tree_compactly_generated}, and it is non-discrete by Theorem~\ref{thm:discrete}.
+Let $T$ be the $(\aleph_0, d)$-biregular tree, and bipartition the vertices of $T$ into sets $\Va$ and $\Vb$ in the usual way.
+The group $\Universal{Q}{\gpb}{}$ is a subgroup of $\aut T$.
+Under the permutation topology it inherits from $\aut T$, the group $\Universal{Q}{\gpb}{}$ is totally disconnected because its action is faithful.
+It is locally compact by Theorem~\ref{thm:TopoProperties2}, it is compactly generated by Theorem~\ref{thm:tree_compactly_generated}, and it is non-discrete by Theorem~\ref{thm:discrete}.

-Any point stabiliser in $Q$ is a maximal subgroup, so $Q$ is generated by point stabilisers; so too is $S_3$.
-Hence, by Theorem~\ref{theorem:simplicity}, the group $\Boxproduct{Q}{S_3}{}$ is simple.
+Any point stabiliser in $Q$ is a maximal subgroup, so $Q$ is generated by point stabilisers; so too is $\gpb$.
+Hence, by Theorem~\ref{theorem:simplicity}, the group $\Universal{Q}{\gpb}{}$ is simple.